magarenzo/METAR-Bot/README.md

 ## Owner

-* Michael A. Agarenzo
+Michael A. Agarenzo

-* This was originally created as a final project for CSC271 (Software I: Utilities and Internals).
-It has undergone changes since then.
+This was originally created as a final project for CSC271 (Software I: Utilities and Internals) and it has undergone some changes since then